 Is free to use

 Will not affect your credit score

 Shows which cards you're most likely to get (and which might reject you)

 You can use it to compare credit cards and check your eligibility.

 No, using our eligibility checker will not affect your credit score or appear on your credit file.
 This is because it only requires a 'soft search' to check your credit history.

 You'll be able to see that your record has been checked, but credit card, mortgage and loan companies will not.

 When a lender sees lots of 'hard searches' (the result of formal credit applications) they might assume you are desperate for funds.
-This could suggest you're bad at managing your money and would struggle to meet all repayments on time.
+This could suggest you're strapped for cash and would struggle to meet all repayments on time.